Brittany Kaiser: SCL/Cambridge Analytica (2015–2018)

-2019
+After SCL

 In June 2019, Kaiser was appointed to the advisory board of Phunware, a tech company that collects smartphone location and user data.
 The company became involved in the Trump 2020 reelection campaign through a $3 million contract awarded by Brad Parscale's American Made Media Consultants.
 Kaiser resigned from the board.

 On New Year’s Day 2020, Kaiser began to release internal documents from Cambridge Analytica links to material on elections in Brazil, Kenya and Malaysia.

 In an online interview with Philippine media outlet Rappler on July 15, 2020, Kaiser revealed that former Senator Ferdinand "Bongbong" Marcos Jr, son of the late dictator Ferdinand Marcos Sr, had approached Cambridge Analytica with a request to do a "rebranding" of the family's image.
 She described the efforts of the Marcos family to rebrand their family image as an example of historical revisionism in a data-driven and scientific way.
 This request was said to have brought up heavy debate among the staff at Cambridge Analytica, but was nevertheless accepted by CEO Alexander Nix, as it was a financial opportunity.
 Rappler requested a comment from Marcos' spokesperson Vic Rodriguez, who replied on Thursday morning, denying the allegations brought up by Kaiser.
 Rodriguez branded the report as "patently fake, false, and misleading", saying that his party had never heard of Cambridge Analytica until their data breach scandal.
 He also accused Rappler of creating a "marketing ploy" to boost support towards the news outlet and stated that Marcos is considering legal options against Rappler for the report.

 In July 2020, Kaiser became the campaign manager for the Brock Pierce 2020 presidential campaign.

 In an interview with Business Digest Magazine, Kaiser said she wanted people to be able to own their data and receive a dividend or a portion of the multi trillion-dollar industry.

-Giving evidence for the House of Commons committee the information commissioner Elizabeth Denham said that Kaiser refused to be interviewed by them regarding their investigation into Cambridge Analytica/Facebook.
+Giving evidence for a House of Commons sub-committee, the information commissioner Elizabeth Denham said that Kaiser refused to be interviewed by them regarding their investigation into Cambridge Analytica/Facebook.

 In 2020, Kaiser was the subject of an art installation by Tara Kelton.

+In February 2025, Kaiser was a founder of the Open Source AI Foundation (O-SAIF) and co-chairwoman alongside Tyler Lindholm.
+The group aimed to increase transparency and accountability in artificial intelligence use by government agencies.
+Travis Oliphant was a director.